axesup/combate/Project-Ideas-List.md

-###We're afraid we're not participating in GSoC this year.

-Provided here are a list of features that we feel would be good to see in CodeCombat.
+Provided here are a list of larger features that we feel would be good to see in CodeCombat.
 They range from beginner-level all the way up to crazy compiler stuff, take your pick.
-To try most of these projects you'll need a basic understanding of CoffeeScript (JavaScript + Python).
-You'll be working with over 250 other contributors in order to create the best coding game ever created!
+To try most of these projects you'll need a basic understanding of CoffeeScript (JavaScript with a more Python/Ruby-like syntax).
+You'll be working with over 400 other contributors in order to create the best coding game ever created!

 ###Steps to Contribute